Clinic Mastery Marketing

 The campaign casts wide.
 Occupational therapy.
 OT near me.
 OT for adults.
 OT for kids.
 NDIS OT.
 The thinking is more is more.
 The reality is the inquiries come in for services the clinic doesn't actually offer.
 The front desk wastes time triaging them.
 Your team gets frustrated chasing leads that go nowhere.

-OT is one of the broadest scope-of-practice professions in healthcare.
+OT is one of the broadest scope of practice professions in healthcare.
 An OT can work with kids on sensory processing.
 They can work with adults after a stroke.
 They can do workplace ergonomic assessments.
 They can build home modifications for NDIS participants.
 They can run school-readiness programs.
 Most clinics specialise in two or three of those.
 The clients you serve are very specific.
 Your campaign needs to be just as specific.

 How we run it